Save Capitol Lake !

 Wednesday, July 9, 2014, 11:30am-1:00pm, Red Lion Hotel, 2300 Evergreen Park Drive SW, Olympia

-CLIPA sponsored public discussion about the future of the Deschutes Urban Watershed and Capitol Lake was attended by many elected officials and representatives as well as members of the community.
-(Handouts and CLIPA responses to many public questions raised at the Meeting will be available here about July 21) More info from the meeting...
+CLIPA sponsored public discussions about the future of the Deschutes Urban Watershed and Capitol Lake were attended by many elected officials and representatives as well as members of the community.
+More info from the meetings ...

-A review of the Wa.
+A review by Dr. David H. Milne of the Wa.
 State Dept. of Ecology document "TMDL Tech Report (2012)".
 The conclusion of this review is that Capitol Lake is the Deschutes River Watershed's biggest and best asset for preventing and reducing water quality degradation in Budd Inlet.
-Summary & Report by David H. Milne - March 2014
+(March 2014) Summary & Peer Reviews - Slide Show Presentation - PDFs of Full Report & Addl Info

 Letter from Justice Robert Utter to various elected officials and public entities.
 (April 2014)